 You may have experienced challenges as you try to balance internal and external views of IT services, stability and responsiveness, cost and quality, and reactive and proactive service delivery.
 How you choose to prioritize and outline the processes in each of these areas can directly impact the customer’s perception of your IT organization—for better or worse.

-Service operations provide ITSM support with five main processes and four functions that tackle day-to-day tasks, user requests, fixing problems, managing infrastructure, and more.
+ITIL service operations provide ITSM support with five main processes and four functions that tackle day-to-day tasks, user requests, fixing problems, managing infrastructure, and more.
 When the five processes are implemented effectively, they reinforce an organization’s IT support structure.

 5 processes of service ops